dangphuc70/plotter-final/README.md

 ![Picture of a frog-like creature](/picture/frog-creature.jpeg)

-*Video* of the plotter in the process of producing the above frog drawing is in folder \video (file drawing-frog-creature.mp4)
+**Video** of the plotter in the process of producing the above frog drawing is in folder \video (drawing-frog-creature.mp4)

 Summary: project achieves 2d-plotting capability with 3 components: